Compare loans to buy an existing business

 Alternative lenders

-Traditional lenders aside, there are online lenders like neobanks and peer-to-peer lenders that may be open to financing the purchase of the business.
-Compared to traditional lenders, their flexible lending criteria is more flexible and they have fast application processes.
+Online lenders like neobanks and peer-to-peer lenders may be open to financing the purchase of the business.
+Compared to traditional lenders, their lending criteria is more flexible and they have fast application processes.
 However, the borrowing limits may be lower than that of traditional banks.

 Vendor finance

-What do I need to improve my odds of approval for a business loan?
+What do I need to do to improve my odds of approval for a business loan?

 The main obstacle between you and finance is your ability to convince the lender you can buy a small business and make it profitable.
 As a general rule, the following will help you get your application over the line: